Academic Affairs Manual (ACD)

 A. Introduction

 The Board of Regents, the university president, the faculty and academic professionals, and the administrators of ASU recognize the importance of providing efficient procedures for fair resolution of grievances without fear of retaliation on the part of persons involved.
 Several avenues of appeal are available to grievants within the university.
 The preferred option is to resolve grievances internally at the level closest to the grievant(s) (i.e., chair or dean level).
-The academic unit and/or college ombudspersons facilitate this process.
-If the grievant(s) does not choose to follow this route, or this route has not provided acceptable resolution, the grievant(s) may use appropriate procedures as described in the Academic Affairs Policies and Procedures Manual— ACD 509–02, “Grievance Policies and Procedures for Faculty,” or ACD 509–03, “Grievance Policies and Procedures for Academic Professionals.”
+The academic unit and/or the college work with university ombudspersons to facilitate this process if all parties agree to engage.
+If the grievant(s) does not choose to follow this route, or this route has not provided acceptable resolution, the grievant(s) may use appropriate procedures as described in the Academic Affairs Policies and Procedures Manual— ACD 509–02, “Grievance Policy for Faculty,” or ACD 509–03, “Grievance Policy for Academic Professionals.”

-While grievant(s) are urged to seek resolution through an ombudsperson first, they are not obligated to do so.
-Faculty may take their case to the Clearinghouse Committee for assignment to one of three grievance hearing committees: The Committee on Academic Freedom and Tenure, the Governance Grievance Committee, or the Board on Equal Opportunity.
-Academic Professionals may take their case to the Academic Professional Grievance Committee.
+While grievant(s) is urged to seek resolution through an ombudsperson first, he or she are not obligated to do so.
+Faculty may take their case to the Clearinghouse Committee for assignment to one of two grievance-hearing committees: the Committee on Academic Freedom and Tenure and the Governance Grievance Committee.
+Academic professionals may take their case to the Academic Professional Grievance Committee.
 The composition and general functions of each of these committees are described below.
-The detailed policies and procedures of each of these committees may be found in the Academic Affairs Policies and Procedures Manual—ACD 509–02, “Grievance Policies and Procedures for Faculty,” and ACD 509–03, “Grievance Policies and Procedures for Academic Professionals.”
-Changes in these grievance policies and procedures require Academic Senate approval.
+The detailed policies and procedures of each of these committees may be found in the Academic Affairs Policies and Procedures Manual— ACD 509–02, “Grievance Policy for Faculty,” or ACD 509–03, “Grievance Policy for Academic Professionals.”
+Changes in these grievance policies and procedures require University Senate review and recommendation.
 The right of a faculty member or academic professional to be heard by the appropriate board or committee shall not be restricted.

 B. Academic Grievance Procedures